irobertson/annotation-constraints/README.md

 verified at compile-time if there was a way to express them, and odds are that you'd prefer compile-time errors to runtime ones since you are already using Java.

-**annotationconstraints** is a library for Java 6 or newer that allows you to specify constraints on annotations which are verified at compile-time via the included annotation processor.
+**annotation-constraints** is a library for Java 6 or newer that allows you to specify constraints on annotations which are verified at compile-time via the included annotation processor.
 It includes commonly-used constraint meta-annotations and allows you to create your own.
 Additionally, it allows you to add constraints to existing (e.g. third-party) annotations.